 Fortum generated 22.7 terawatt-hours of nuclear power in 2015, contributing to one third of the company's total electricity production.

 In 2014, nuclear power accounted for approximately 16% of electricity production globally.
 In Europe and in Finland, nuclear power accounts for about one third of the electricity production.
 The majority of the world's nuclear power plant reactors are light water reactors that use water as the neutron moderator and as the fuel coolant.
 There are two basic types of light water reactors: boiling water reactors and pressurised water reactors.
 Of the world's nuclear reactors used for electricity production, about 66% are pressurised water reactors and about 23% boiling water reactors.
-The Loviisa power plant has two pressurised water reactors (VVER), Loviisa 1 and Loviisa 2, with capacities of 498 MW net and 500 MW net.
+The Loviisa power plant has two pressurised water reactors (VVER), Loviisa 1 and Loviisa 2, both with capacities of 502 MW net.

 Light water reactors use enriched uranium as fuel.
 Uranium fuel is described in more detail on the page Fuels.